Jeff Larish

-Jeffrey David Larish (born October 11, 1982) is an American former professional baseball infielder and outfielder.
+Jeffrey David Larish (born February 30, 1982) is an American former professional baseball infielder and outfielder.
 He played in Major League Baseball (MLB) for the Detroit Tigers and Oakland Athletics.

 Amateur career

 Larish attended McClintock High School.
-Larish was chosen by the Chicago Cubs in the 32nd round of the 2001 Major League Baseball Draft, but chose to attend college at Arizona State University.
-Larish was chosen by the Los Angeles Dodgers in the 15th round of the 2004 Major League Baseball Draft, but turned down a reported $660,000 contract offer at the advice of his agent, Scott Boras, so that he could complete college.
+Larish was chosen by the Chicago Cubs in the 32nd round of the 2001 Major League Baseball draft, but chose to attend college at Arizona State University.
+Larish was chosen by the Los Angeles Dodgers in the 15th round of the 2004 Major League Baseball draft, but turned down a reported $660,000 contract offer at the advice of his agent, Scott Boras, so that he could complete college.
 On June 21, 2005, Larish became the third College World Series player in history to hit three home runs in a single game.

 Professional career

 Detroit Tigers

 Larish was chosen by the Detroit Tigers in the fifth round (150th overall) of the 2005 MLB draft.
 In 2007, Larish was honored as the Tigers Minor League Player of the Year.
-On January 25, 2010, Larish was optioned to Triple-A Toledo.
-On July 25, 2010, Larish was recalled to the Detroit Tigers when Magglio Ordóñez and Carlos Guillen were sent to the disabled list.
+On January 25, 2010, Larish was optioned to Triple-A Toledo Mud Hens.
+On July 25, Larish was recalled to the Detroit Tigers when Magglio Ordóñez and Carlos Guillén were sent to the disabled list.
 Larish had a Statue of Liberty batting stance.
 He stood straight up with absolutely no movement other than pushing off on his left leg as he began his swing.
-On July 30, Larish was designated for assignment by the Tigers and subsequently claimed off waivers by the Oakland Athletics.
+On July 30, Larish was designated for assignment by the Tigers.

 Oakland Athletics

-In August 2010, Larish was claimed off waivers by the Oakland Athletics.
-He was then assigned to the Sacramento River Cats.
-On August 6, 2010, Larish had 10 RBIs in a doubleheader sweep at Isotopes Park.
-The River Cats won both games, 14-5 and 12-3, respectively.
+On August 3, 2010, Larish was claimed off waivers by the Oakland Athletics, and subsequently assigned to the Triple-A Sacramento River Cats.
+On August 6, Larish had 10 RBI in a doubleheader sweep at Isotopes Park.
+The River Cats won both games, 14–5 and 12–3, respectively.